-Mary Jane is the Regional Director at the Workforce Development Institute (WDI) for the Hudson Valley.
-Her job is to work with partners in the region on expanding, promoting and retaining the workforce.
+Meet Sonja, Regional Director at the Workforce Development Institute in Westchester and Putnam county.
+She works directly with employers in the area by “listening to their challenges and finding innovative solutions to help the business get through their struggles.”
 Find out how she's helped the Council of Industry and many of its members inside.

 “In my previous positions as a recruiter and corporate trainer I had done some research into Applicant Tracking Systems.
 It occurred to me that the Council could purchase a subscription and make the service available to participating members.”
 Hansen said.
 “Hiring managers get a system where they can post jobs, sort and track candidates and get other resources and support throughout the hiring process.
 Posted jobs are distributed to over 100 job boards like: Indeed, Hotjobs, Monster, Zip Recruiter, LinkedIn and Glassdoor.”

 Most of our members indicate that workforce is their number one concern.
 Many of them also indicate they are hiring and training on the job.
 The apprentice program allows companies to enhance their current training program while creating a clear pathway that makes sense to job seekers and employees alike.

 As modern manufacturing’s biggest stage, Manufacturing Day gives nearly 300,000 youth and their parents a powerful opportunity to see firsthand how they can create a bright future for themselves and their community through a career in modern manufacturing.
 Thanks to impactful events held by thousands of manufacturers across the country, those efforts are working.

 But how can you make sure your MFG Day event is a success?